giantswarm/docs/src/content/app-platform/app-configuration/index.md

 2. **Cluster**: Configuration provided by the cluster admin.
 3. **User**: Configuration provided by the user installing an App.

 Each level overrides the previous one.
 As a user you are not expected to edit configuration at the `catalog` or `cluster` level.
-However user level configuration can override both catalog and cluster level configuration.
+However, user level configuration can override both catalog and cluster level configuration.

+Since `app-operator` version `APP_OPERATOR_VERSION` you can set a list of extra configuration layers with special `priority` field you can control the level around which they will be applied to the core configurations.
+Head to the [Extra configuration layers](#extra-configs) section to learn more about them.

-Each level of configuration has two types of values that you can provide:
+Each level of configuration - same applies to extra configuration layers - has two types of values that you can provide:

 1. **Config values**: Configuration provided as a ConfigMap resource.
 2. **Secret values**: Configuration and credentials provided as a Secret resource.